look/query-parser/tutorial/build_a_query_parser.md

     {{code="phrase_parser.rb:28-44"}}

 Other than this change, the code stays quite similar to the boolean term query parser.
-The Phrase query now needs to operate on the clause level rather than the term level, and later when generating the `bool` queries, choose `match` or `match_phrase` depening on the type.
+The Phrase query now needs to operate on the clause level rather than the term level, and later when generating the `bool` queries, choose `match` or `match_phrase` depending on the type.

     {{code="phrase_parser.rb:46-114"}}